Name: The "In God We Trust" flag, The New Magnolia

 Designed by: Rocky Vaughan, Sue Anna Joe, Kara Giles, Dominique Pugh, and Micah Whitson

 Mississippi Flag Design: The Mississippi flag features a white magnolia blossom and the words "In God We Trust" on a red field with a gold-bordered blue pale.
-This flag was chosen by the Commission to Redesign the Mississippi State Flag and was approved by state referendum on November 3, 2020.
+This flag was chosen by the Commission to Redesign the Mississippi State Flag and was approved by the state referendum on November 3, 2020.

 Afterward, it was passed by the state legislature on January 6, 2021, and it became the official state flag of the U.S. state of Mississippi on January 11, 2021.
-It replaces the previous flag that displayed the Confederate battle insignia in the upper left hand corner, which was retired on June 30, 2020.
+It replaces the previous flag that displayed the Confederate battle insignia in the upper left-hand corner, which was retired on June 30, 2020.

 State Leaders Raise New Mississippi Flag at State Capitol

 On Monday, January 11, Governor Tate Reeves signed the bill ratifying the newly adopted state flag at the Two Mississippi Museums.
-Afterwards, Governor Reeves joined Lieutenant Governor Delbert Hosemann and House Speaker Philip Gunn to lead a flag-raising ceremony on the grounds of the Mississippi State Capitol.
+Afterward, Governor Reeves joined Lieutenant Governor Delbert Hosemann and House Speaker Philip Gunn to lead a flag-raising ceremony on the grounds of the Mississippi State Capitol.

 Legislators retired the 1894 flag last summer and created the Commission to Redesign the Mississippi State Flag to select a new banner to represent the state.
 The commission solicited ideas from the public, held open meetings at the Two Mississippi Museums, and conducted polls before selecting a design to place on the ballot for voters.
 Mississippians voted overwhelmingly to approve the flag on November 3, 2020.

 The bill creating the commission also instructed lawmakers to enact the proposed flag into law if voters approved the design.
-The first action of the state legislature during the 2021 session was passage of House Bill No. 1, which enacts the new design into law.
+The first action of the state legislature during the 2021 session was the passage of House Bill No. 1, which enacts the new design into law.

 To mark the occasion, Lieutenant Governor Hosemann said, “From our world-famous authors to the unmatched beauty of our natural resources, Mississippi has always been a place with limitless potential.
-In ratifying the peoples vote and in raising this new banner, we are signaling to the rest of the world we are ready to realize this potential, we are open for business, and we are living up to our welcoming reputation of hospitality.
-Today, we take a great step toward making Mississippi an even better place for our children and grandchildren, and for this I could not be any more proud.”
+In ratifying the people's vote and in raising this new banner, we are signaling to the rest of the world we are ready to realize this potential, we are open for business, and we are living up to our welcoming reputation of hospitality.
+Today, we take a great step toward making Mississippi an even better place for our children and grandchildren, and for this, I could not be any more proud.”

 Philip Gunn, Speaker of the House, shared this: “As I talked to people who voted for changing the flag, one question motivated them: ‘Will I be able to look my children and grandchildren in the eyes and be proud of my vote?’
 Mississippians answered them loud and clear, once and for all.
-With an astounding majority we as a state were united in showing the world that we choose to stand on the right side of history.
+With an astounding majority, we as a state were united in showing the world that we choose to stand on the right side of history.
 This new flag boldly declares our trust in God, as a state.
 As we enter into a new year, a new session, may God bless our efforts, and may God bless the state of Mississippi as we set sail under this new flag.”